Accounting & tax — Strategy

 Property investors

-Multi-property portfolios, negative gearing positions (with CGT and negative-gearing changes announced in the 2026–27 Budget noted as not yet law), refinances against equity, debt recycling, and the interaction between rental tax outcomes and lending serviceability.
+Multi-property portfolios, negative gearing positions (the CGT and residential-property deduction changes in Act No. 49 of 2026 are now law and apply from the 2027–28 income year, so they are planned for rather than speculated about), refinances against equity, debt recycling, and the interaction between rental tax outcomes and lending serviceability.

 Self-employed and contractors